Seinfeld: Tropes O to Z

 - P.O.V.
 Cam: We're treated to this on some occasions, mostly whenever one of the characters is actually having trouble seeing.
 For example:

-- In another episode, Elaine has a crick in her neck, making it difficult for her to turn her head; Jerry's Girl of the Week (who wears the same dress all the time) encounters Elaine on the street, but cut to Elaine's P.O.V., where we see she is barely able to look down below her chin, which irks Jerry when he later asks her if she caught a glimpse of what she was wearing.
+- In "The Gum", Elaine has a crick in her neck, making it difficult for her to turn her head; Jerry's Girl of the Week (who wears the same dress all the time) encounters Elaine on the street, but cut to Elaine's P.O.V., where we see she is barely able to look down below her chin, which irks Jerry when he later asks her if she caught a glimpse of what she was wearing.

 - In "The Dog", the action is shot through Kramer's girlfriend's eyes as he breaks up with her.